OctopusDeploy/blog/blog/2021-10/telemetry-crows-nest/index.md

     Apdex = (SatisfiedCount + ToleratingCount * 0.5) / TotalCount

-Apdex uses API (Web) requests that return a 2xx response.
+Apdex uses API (web) requests that return a 2xx response.
 Apdex excludes certain requests that are called often and are cached.

 - Requests that are returned in less than or equal to 50ms are considered to be within the satisfied threshold.
 - Requests that are greater than 50ms and less than 200ms are considered to be within a tolerated threshold.

 Apdex gives a uniform scale to test the customer experience.
 A higher number indicates a more positive user experience.
 We can vary thresholds to experiment with Apdex scores given a specific appetite for tolerance.

-The examples in this blog display the default threshold values.
+The examples in this post display the default threshold values.
 These are configurable in real-time in the application to view Apdex scores against different criteria.

 Only web requests with a 2xx status are included in the calculations.
 A 2xx status indicates a successful web request.
 Versions with less than 50 instances sending telemetry on any given data get filtered out to remove outliers.
 The response times of these web requests estimate how satisfied a customer is with their service.

 ## Visualizing Apdex and Octopus Deploy

 There are several ways to visualize Apdex.
-The following graphs are how we use Crow's Nest to display Apdex and gain valuable insights.
+The following graphs show how we use Crow's Nest to display Apdex and gain valuable insights.

 ### Apdex for Cloud and Deploy

-The blue line shows the Apdex performance of recent versions in Octopus Cloud and the deployment server.
+The blue line indicates the Apdex performance of recent versions in Octopus Cloud and the deployment server.
 The Cloud Apdex performance has been consistent at around 90 for this period.
 The deployment server is the internal Octopus instance not released to customers.

 The orange graph indicates a significant dip in Apdex from 2021.2.2048, where it recovered in 2021.2.4155 as we fixed the regressions.